 Many staff members including those mentioned in this document provide continued support to individuals who need it based on circumstance.
 Often, this is a connection to resources like health care providers, academic success, the COVID financial relief fund and much more.
 Anyone who needs this support should not hesitate to reach out to the appropriate staff listed above.

 What about roommates/suitemates?

-We are prepared to move on-campus students to an isolated space with their own sleeping space and bathroom as needed.
-This includes moving roommates/suitemates if needed.
+In addition to having a single room for each student living on campus, we are prepared to move on-campus students to an isolated space with their own sleeping space and bathroom as needed.
 Students may have to move immediately and without assistance in order to limit exposure.
 They can choose to leave some of their belongings in their former spaces.
-If a student lives off-campus we can advise on best practice for moving for isolation.
+If a student lives off-campus, we can advise on best practice for moving for isolation.
 There is no cost to residential students for these moves.

 Cleaning/disinfecting a suspected coronavirus space (residence hall room, classroom and/or office)

 Spaces are cleaned as soon as possible by our Facilities staff based on best practices set out by the CDC.
 EPA-registered disinfectant is utilized with a focus on commonly touched spaces.